AntonVanAssche/music-controls.nvim/README.md

 With a default player set, you can use Music Controls commands without specifying a player each time.
 For example, `:MusicPlay` will automatically use the default player instead of requiring you to enter `:MusicPlay spotify`.
-After setting a default player, you can still control all other players by specifying it as the argument.
+After setting a default player, you can still control all other players by specifying it as an argument.

 For more information, refer to the documentation by typing `:h MusicControls`.